 Functional approach (planning, organizing, leading, controlling)

 In this respect, the process approach is considered in the context of classic management functions, i.e. planning, organizing, leading and controlling.
 According to them, process management plans the structure of processes, organizes (groups, coordinates) activities and resources, motivates employees to achieve the objectives of the process and controls the degree of their achievement.
-Such an approach means a link between process management and human resources management (e.g. selection of employees, way of motivating) and the need to carry out a control function in the functional sphere of the organisation.
+Such an approach means a link between process management and human resources management (e.g., selection of employees, way of motivating) and the need to carry out a control function in the functional sphere of the organization.

 To manage processes efficiently, defining them in your organization is a prerequisite, but not enough.
 In line with the control function of the classical management school, it is necessary to ensure that the actual activities are in line with the planned ones.
-Control therefore relates to objectives, which implies that process management is focused on achieving the organisation’s objectives by controlling and improving processes.
+Control therefore relates to objectives, which implies that process management is focused on achieving the organization’s objectives by controlling and improving processes.

 The control can be carried out by indicators such as effectiveness or efficiency.
 A clearly formulated goal with a deadline becomes an efficiency standard that allows you to evaluate your progress and take all measures needed to ensure that all of your organization’s resources are most effectively used to achieve the corporate goals.
 A modern company organized in a process way is designed to increase the efficiency of all activities that result in an increase in value for the customer.

 The aim of process management in functional approach is to:

 - “increasing the efficiency of human activities by structuration activities according to the criterion of added value generation,

 - structuralizing of activities by defining: activities, decisions, documentation and their flows,